-Housed on the University Park campus of Florida International University, The Patricia & Phillip Frost Art Museum (formerly The Art Museum at FIU) opened in 1977.
+Housed on the Modesto Maidique Campus of Florida International University, The Patricia & Phillip Frost Art Museum (formerly The Art Museum at FIU) opened in 1977.
 Initially a small gallery of less than 3000 square feet, the Museum grew to achieve local, national and international recognition as one of South Florida’s key cultural institutions.
 The Frost Art Museum’s extraordinary programmatic growth during the 1980s and 1990s, qualified the Museum for designation as a Major Cultural Institution by both the State of Florida and Miami-Dade County.
 Grants from both sources, complimented by endowments, membership and private and corporate giving, provide stable funding for annual programs.
-In 1999, the Museum received accreditation from the American Associations of Museums (AAM) and reaccredited in 2011.
+In 1999, the Museum received accreditation from the American Associations of Museums (now the American Alliance of Museums) and reaccredited in 2011.
 In 2001, the Museum became an affiliate of the Smithsonian Institution.

 Following the groundbreaking for its new facilities in 2003, the Art Museum at FIU was officially renamed The Patricia & Phillip Frost Art Museum.
 The museum gained a respected reputation for its innovative exhibitions, outstanding lecture series and educational outreach programs for South Florida’s diverse audiences.
 Through generous support from private donations as well as state and local government agencies, the Frost Art Museum is able to offer free admission to all exhibitions and public events.